TF2113/mobility-aid/README.md

 - **Ultrasonic sensing** to detect nearby obstacles
 - **Traffic light recognition** using a camera and an efficient YOLOv11n model
-- **Feedback mechanisms** vibration triggered based on proximity and light state
+- **Feedback mechanism** via vibration, triggered based on proximity and light state

 ---